iobis/randgeo/README.md

 [![rstudio mirror downloads](http://cranlogs.r-pkg.org/badges/randgeo?color=C9A115)](https://github.com/metacran/cranlogs.app)
 [![cran version](http://www.r-pkg.org/badges/version/randgeo)](https://cran.r-project.org/package=randgeo)

-**randgeo** generates random points and shapes in GeoJSON and WKT formats for use in examples, teaching, or statistical applications.
+**randgeo** generates random points, lines and shapes in GeoJSON and WKT formats for use in examples, teaching, or statistical applications.

-Points and shapes are generated in the long/lat coordinate system and with appropriate spherical geometry; random points are distributed evenly across the globe, and random shapes are sized according to a maximum great-circle distance from the center of the shape.
+Points, lines and shapes are generated in the long/lat coordinate system and with appropriate spherical geometry; random points are distributed evenly across the globe, and random shapes are sized according to a maximum great-circle distance from the center of the shape.

 **randgeo** was adapted from <https://github.com/tmcw/geojson-random> to have a pure R implementation without any dependencies as well as appropriate geometry.
-Data generated by **randgeo** may be processed or displayed of with packages such as [**sf**](https://cran.r-project.org/package=sf), [**wicket**](https://cran.r-project.org/package=wicket), [**geojson**](https://cran.r-project.org/package=geojson),
+Data generated by **randgeo** may be processed or displayed with packages such as [**sf**](https://cran.r-project.org/package=sf), [**wicket**](https://cran.r-project.org/package=wicket), [**geojson**](https://cran.r-project.org/package=geojson),